 So what they wanted was something to eat.

 Well, we were just about to sit down to lunch ourselves so we invited them to join us.
 I must say at this point that I was completely flummoxed and it’s hard to be sure which of us was the most surprised.
-Me for finding two nice young lads on the doorstep asking for food, them for being invited to sit down to lunch with two strange English women, or my friend for having a friend of hers who would do such a thing as ask two complete strangers to join us for lunch.
+Me for finding two nice young lads on the doorstep asking for food, or them for being invited to sit down to lunch with two strange English women.